datastax/cassandra-data-migrator/README.md

 - **Java11** (minimum) as Spark binaries are compiled with it.
 - **Spark `3.5.x` with Scala `2.13` and Hadoop `3.3`**
     - Typically installed using [this binary](https://archive.apache.org/dist/spark/spark-3.5.3/spark-3.5.3-bin-hadoop3-scala2.13.tgz) on a single VM (no cluster necessary) where you want to run this job.
 This simple setup is recommended for most one-time migrations.
-    - However we recommend a Spark Cluster or a Spark Serverless platform like `DataBricks` or `DataProc` (that supports the above mentioned versions) for large (several terabytes) complex migrations OR when CDM is used as a long-term data-transfer utility and not a one-time job.
+    - However we recommend a Spark Cluster or a Spark Serverless platform like `Databricks` or `Google Dataproc` (that supports the above mentioned versions) for large (e.g. several terabytes) complex migrations OR when CDM is used as a long-term data-transfer utility and not a one-time job.

 Spark can be installed by running the following: -